vrmarcelino/CCMetagen/README.md

 Where $CCMetagen_out is the folder containing the CCMetagen taxonomic classifications.
 The results must be in .csv format (default or '--mode text' output of CCMetagen), and no other csv file should be present in the folder.

-The flags '-t' define the taxonomic level to merge the results.
+The flag '-t' define the taxonomic level to merge the results.
 The default is species-level.

+You can also filter out specific taxa, at any taxonomic level:

-Use flag -kr to set the program to keep (k) or remove (r) taxa.
+Use flag -kr to keep (k) or remove (r) taxa.
 Use flag -l to set the taxonomic level for the filtering.
 Use flag -tlist to list the taxa to keep or remove (separated by comma).

 EX1: Filter out bacteria: `CCMetagen_merge.py -i $CCMetagen_out -kr r -l Kingdom -tlist Bacteria`